What We Do

 While gua sha is most commonly used to treat pain, it can also be used to treat conditions such as, asthma, bronchitis, colds, flu, fever, heatstroke, fibromyalgia, strains, sprains, and muscle spasms.

 Thrive Acupuncture and Wellness is committed to helping you achieve your most balanced life using various treatment modalities individualized to your personal needs.
 We want to make holistic alternative healthcare accessible to everyone in the Black Hills of South Dakota.

 We provide a comfortable and relaxing atmosphere with personalized and professional care developed with each of our clients.
-Practitioners Alan Suhr and Nic Krueger are both state and nationally certified Acupuncturists.
+Practitioners Alan Suhr and Dylan Brandenburg are both state and nationally certified Acupuncturists.